murillo-ro-silva/Creditas/README.md

 ```

 Obs:
-* Ít necessary to enter into project cloned for better navigation.
+* It necessary to enter into project cloned for better navigation.
 * It will necessary inserts the generate key, as the sample image below:

 ![jupyter-example](images/jupyter-key-image.png)